 Since the self-worth described above is paradoxically sought from external sources, we confront a dilemma: What we call self-esteem is, in fact, other-esteem.
 Admittedly, being approved of or valued by others may make us feel good, but if we betray our authentic self in order to achieve these results, we decimate genuine self-worth.
 Some individuals become people pleasers and go to great lengths to keep the peace or avoid displeasing others.
 In such cases, they are not invested in properly valuing their own sense of self.
 The self becomes subordinate to others’ considerations.

 Our culture as a whole induces us to conceal aspects of our genuine self – as we are taught to hide our insecurity and vulnerability – and mask it from others, which is utterly destructive to our investment in our self.
 We modify and mold so much of our behavior and, even more, our personality to achieve other-esteem.
 We actually create personality masks through this harmful endeavor, many of us presenting to others the person we think they would approve of.

 Not only is this a self-deprecating experience, but it also sabotages our relationships, for these masks that we now wear impact them.
 When we act in this manner, we are truly taking our well being and serving it up to other people.
 It then becomes the other person’s duty to decide if we are worthy.
 This is not a healthy place to be, and it is a soul-defeating exercise.
 We should never judge ourselves based upon how we think others see us.
 Yet many people are so sensitive to the judgment of others that they alter their behavior in the drive for other-esteem.
-Still people need to care of their self esteem and do what’s best for them to feel better, from exercising to keeping their body and hands clean, or even using other treatments for hands and nails from sites as 10naturalhomeremedies.com/ or others.
+Still people need to care of their self esteem and do what’s best for them to feel better, from exercising to keeping their body and hands clean, or even using other treatments for hands and nails from other sites .